-This page provides U.S. airport financial data reported to the FAA on form 5100-127 for their respective fiscal years 2009 through 2017 (2017 data are incomplete as of May 2018).
+This page provides U.S. airport financial data reported to the FAA on form 5100-127 for their respective fiscal years 2009 through 2020.
 You can find most up to date information at FAA Official Site.
 Data for 1996 through 2008 are not provided due to different format.

 Form 5100-127 is the most convenient source for analyzing airport financials, but data errors are plenty.
 In general, we should avoid using Form 5100-127 data if related information is available from other sources:

 - Data for each airport were filed by airport staff by reclassifying their financial data to fit a predefined template